About Me

-I am a Ph.D. candidate at Stanford Aero/Astro pursuing a Ph.D. in Aeronautics and Astronautics in the Navigation and Autonomous Vehicles (NAV) Lab.
-My adviser is Professor Gao.
+I am a Ph.D. candidate in Aeronautics and Astronautics at Stanford University, working in the Navigation and Autonomous Vehicles (NAV) Lab under the supervision of Professor Grace Gao.
+I will be on the academic job market this year.

-Please refer to my CV (last updated at March 2025) for the latest information.
+Please see my CV (last updated at Sep 2025) for additional details and recent publications.

 Education